binarybarry/HTM-Camera-Toolkit/README.txt

 The HTM Camera Toolkit is a research application that allows easy experimentation of Numenta's Hierarchical Temporal Memory (HTM) algorithms using real world video input from a camera/webcam.

+The Camera Toolkit runs a Python implementation of the HTM algorithm however I also have C++ and Java implementations.
+These are not currently hooked into the Camera Toolkit app.
+I have been using them to experiment with other environments to compare performance (C++) and ease of access with other supporting tools (Swing+Hadoop in Java).
+Both should be usable if you are interested in running the HTM algorithm code in your own research projects (note: the C++ version only has a partially implemented spatial pooler; Java should be complete).

 Also included in this project is my HMAX Camera Toolkit.
 This is another research application that implements the HMAX computer vision algorithm.
 This toolkit allows training multiple classes of objects using video input and later classifying subsequent video input frames as one of the several trained classes.